 BKA Mel’s 5 BeS-Laws for Diss-Traction.
 Just in case you’re not familiar with the term “Diss”, it’s a common colloquialism meaning to disrespect, criticize and dismiss.
 Adhering to any of these 5 BeS-Laws will ensure that you will be “dissed” by your potential customers and your brand will lose traction and credibility.

 Law #1.
-Be Sour – A disposition as abrasive as sand paper tends to make people recoil.
+Be Sour – A disposition as acidic as a lemon and as abrasive as sand paper tends to make people recoil.
 Here’s a good, old piece of wisdom worth implementing.
 “You can catch more flies with honey than you can with vinegar.”

 Law #2.
 Be Snotty – The playing field is level.
 No one is better than anyone else so be kind to everyone – from the guttermost to the uttermost.
 Never underestimate those around you.
 Making negative, superficial judgments about people before you take the time to listen to their story, could cause you to lose out on the sale and the opportunity to expand your business.
 “Six degrees of separation” is real and the person you judge could be the “degree” you need to excel.
 We never know what or who a person may know so refrain from assumptions.

 Law #3.
 Be Sickly – While sharing is caring in most instances, something you should refrain from sharing are germy, flu-y, cold-y cooties.
 It’s such a turn off and customers are more concerned about shielding themselves from your bacteria than caring about your product and paying attention to your elevator pitch.